 nexus for purposes of collecting sales tax if it has agreements with residents to refer customers that led to sales in excess of $10,000 in the previous year.”
 When the law was written, this might have applied primarily to affiliate marketing, but the language is open enough that Vermont could use the Wayfair decision to extend its application.
 That means that any online seller who sold $10,000 worth of taxable goods or services in Vermont in 2017 would need to apply for a Vermont business license, register to collect sales tax, and remit sales tax in quarterly payments for 2018.
 Anyone who hasn’t been collecting sales tax so far in 2018 could be in an uncomfortable position.

 Washington State doesn’t require sales tax compliance until 30 days after a seller has hit its $10,000 annual threshold.
 However, any seller who doesn’t have to pay sales tax is required to alert their customers to the amount of sales tax they would have paid, which the consumer will be responsible to pay as use tax.
 This process could end up being as costly as sales tax compliance.
 Washington has a definition of economic nexus that is based not just on sales, but also on the percentage of business interests including receipts, payroll, and property.

 With 50 different states and thousands of different tax jurisdictions, there will be many possible definitions of nexus.

 This isn’t over

 Several states are already involved in litigation over their new online sales tax laws.
 Congress could still jump in with a new version of the Marketplace Fairness Act.
-And of course many states haven’t yet made any moves.
+And of course, many states haven’t yet made any moves.

 One sure thing is that it’s no longer as simple to determine nexus as it used to be.
-Another is that there will certainly be changes in upcoming months and years.
+Another is that there will certainly be changes in the upcoming months and years.
 A sales tax calculation and filing solution that stays up to date automatically is a must for nearly any business that sells across state lines.
 Let us show you how Sales Tax DataLINK can help.